danielhasse/Gatewaydocumentation/README.md

 ## Description
 This is a lab enviroment done in VMWare to deploy services on a ubuntu server.
  This server will provide DNS resolution for the clients, DHCP, Firewall (ufw) rules, NAT and Caching for clients.
-On this eniroment there are two machines, the server and a client machine (in this case Ubuntu desktop).
-The objective install and configurer all of thi server on one server.
+On this environment there are two machines, the server and a client machine (in this case Ubuntu desktop).
+The objective install and configurer all of this services in one server.

 - There are two NIC on the server, ens38 with the ip addresess 192.168.0.15/24 (External Network)
 - ens33 with the ip address of 10.0.0.250/24 (Internal Network)

+## Requirements

+-Ubuntu Server 20.04
+-Ubuntu Desktop 20.04

+-The server needs to have two NIC cards attached.

 ### Intalation of Server